Engee documentation

 Description

-The Controlled PWM Voltage block represents a pulse width modulated (PWM) voltage source.
-You can simulate the electrical ports or input signal by setting the Modelling option to one of two values:
+Block Controlled PWM Voltage It is a pulse width modulated (PWM) voltage source.
+You can simulate the electrical ports or the input signal by setting the Modeling option parameter to one of two values:

-• `Electrical input ports' - the block calculates the duty cycle based on the reference voltage at the ref+ and ref- ports.
+• Electrical input ports — The unit calculates the duty cycle based on the reference voltage at ports ref+ and ref−.
 This parameter is used by default.

-• Signal input - setting the duty cycle value directly using the input control signal.
+• Signal input — setting the borehole value directly using the input control signal.

 where:

-• - input voltage at the ref+ and ref- ports.
+• — input voltage at ports ref+ and ref−.

 • — minimum reference voltage.